 Since they can’t produce it on their own, most Type 1 diabetics use insulin either in the form of shots that they have to self-administer or in the form of a pump which automatically monitors blood glucose and injects the hormone as needed.

 While these forms of treatment are state of the art, they’re by no means 100% effective; even the most responsible of diabetics can find it difficult to avoid the dangerous consequences of irregular glucose levels.

 Even state-of-the-art diabetes treatments are not 100% effective in maintaining healthy blood glucose.
 How might CBD compare to conventional treatment options?

 Not to mention, without top of the line health insurance, treatments like insulin pumps are far too expensive for the average individual to consider.
-Most, in fact, are resorted to pricking blood from their finger to monitor sugar levels, and self-administering insulin shots through hypodermic needles.
+Most, in fact, have to take blood from their finger to monitor sugar levels and self-administer insulin shots through hypodermic needles.

-In the case of Type 2 diabetes, individuals who are able to get by without having to take insulin shots will most likely be prescribed a pharmaceutical drug like Metformin or Avandia, which aid in the ability to properly regulate glucose.
+In the case of Type 2 diabetes, individuals who are able to get by without having to take insulin shots will most likely need a pharmaceutical drug like Metformin or Avandia, which aids in the ability to properly regulate glucose.

 However, as is far too common with these kinds of prescription meds, a range of severe side effects is often produced, as is a monthly medical bill that can be as cumbersome as the side effects themselves.

 This is why many diabetics in recent years have been more than willing to try alternative treatment options like CBD oil.
 Even if CBD can replace just one of their prescription medications – or even reduce the requisite doses – it’s generally more than worth it.

 Not to mention, the general improvement in quality of life for some diabetics that have added CBD to their treatment regimen has been significant.